stleerh/documents/blogs/packet_drops/packets_drop.md

 A new query option will show to filter flows by their drop status:

 ![drop filter query option](./images/drop_filter_query_option.png)
-- Fully dropped shows the flows that are 100% dropped
+- Fully dropped shows the flows that have 100% dropped packets
 - Containing drops shows the flows having at least one packet dropped
-- Without drops show the flows having 0% dropped
+- Without drops show the flows having 0% dropped packets
 - All shows everything

 Two new filters, `Packet drop TCP state` and `Packet drop latest cause` will be available